The Dating Photo

 climber

 Once, when I was much younger, I was amazing.
 I showcased expert sand castling in rubber ducky swim trunks off the shore of Ocean City.
-Back then I was a polaroid, not a dating photo with a lot of white space.
-The quality was clear: I was the favorite.
+Back then I was a Polaroid, not a curated profile pic designed for women to think I’m cute.
+My quality was clear; I was the favorite.

-Then I ran through the CVS 24-hour development center.
-I displayed a new pair of acid wash jeans and a mullet.
-I stayed away from refrigerators and landed in the door of a 10th grade girl’s locker.
+I grew up in a CVS 24-hour development center.
+In 1987 I displayed a new pair of acid wash jeans and a mullet.
+Avoiding the comfort of a refrigerator door I was able to find my way into a 10th grade girl’s locker.

 Thinning hair?
 I blur the lines.
 Blotchy skin?
 I turn on the sepia.
 Last week I presented a sense of adventure in the wild flowers of an unknown countryside.
 The setup?
 Perfect.